CNelias/DCCA.jl/README.md

 TO DO :
 ------------
-- Tidy up the code, optimize it and rename the variables.
+- Further optimize the compilation.
+- Better figure for the readme file